publicissapient-france/workshop-backbone/README.md

 2. ### Make it works for real!
     - Subscribe to status and method checkboxes click: it will filter logs list
     - Add methods to update filterModel with the new filter's values
-    - Improve the re-render filter method in LogsView to match new filters (statuses and methods)
+    - Improve the filter method in LogsView to match new filters (statuses and methods)

 ### Step 4: Show a log's details when clicking on table line